baruchel/vim-notebook/README.md

     let g:notebook_detect="VIMBCNOTEBOOK"
     let g:notebook_send0=""

-The settings are similar to the previous ones; but here we added `2>&1` to the command in order to catch error messages as well.
+The settings are similar to the previous ones.

 ### Configuring Maxima